-Are you confused as to whether or not the heat generated by wireless charging has a bad effect on your precious smartphone battery?
+Are you confused about whether or not the heat generated by wireless charging harms your precious smartphone battery?
 Have you been searching Google for ways to keep your battery in perfect health but still haven't got the answer?

-1. It’s true!
-Wireless Charging Will Not Hurt Your Phone Battery Life.
+Wireless Charger Will Not Hurt Your Phone Battery Life

-Well, to be specific, the heat generated during wireless charging will not damage your phone battery?
-Allow me to explain why this is the case.
+Well, to be specific, the heat generated during wireless charging will not damage your phone battery.

-Instead of connecting a cable in a wall outlet or other power source to charge your phone, wireless charging (or inductive charging) is more than convenient and relies on "resonant inductive coupling”.
-This involves a transmitter coil (located in your wireless charging pad) and a receiver coil (located in your phone) to create the 'electronic' connection, and the electric current is transmitted and converted by these two coils which subsequently fills up your phone's battery.
+Instead of connecting a cable in a wall outlet or other power source to charge your phone, wireless charging (or inductive charging) is more than convenient.
+It relies on "resonant inductive coupling," which involves a transmitter coil (located in your wireless charging pad) and a receiver coil (located in your phone) to create the 'electronic' connection.
+The electric current is transmitted and converted by these two coils, which subsequently fills up your phone's battery.

-Very easy to use, simply place your phone on the surface of a wireless charging pad and leave it there to charge, bingo!
+Simply place your phone on the surface of a wireless charging pad and leave it there to charge!

-Because it has lower current compared to wired charging along with the separated coils and plastic material (for example, the Qi charger you use) in between, it is actually a more stable and safe charging environment for your battery.
-Because of this, your phone will remain in better condition over time, and it will also reduce the heat in the battery.
+Because it has a lower current compared to wired charging along with the separated coils and plastic material (for example, the Qi charger you use) in between, it is a more stable and safe charging environment for your battery.
+Therefore, to some extent, wireless chargers are good for your phone in the long run.

-Well, in reality, it is the semiconductor such as your phone's back cover that generates heat via the current flow and not the actual lithium-ion battery itself.
+It is the semiconductor, such as your phone's back cover that generates heat via the current flow and not the actual lithium-ion battery itself.

 Ah, but will the heat transferred from other semiconductor parts affect the battery if they get too hot?

-3) Your phone battery is actually smart enough to protect itself
+3) Your phone battery is smart enough to protect itself.

-We often complain that our smartphone can easily heat up when charging.
-And we also worry that this heat will have a side effect on the battery.
+We often complain that our smartphones can easily heat up when charging, and the heat will have a side effect on the battery.
 However, the phone is more than capable of managing the process and stopping the charging process if things get too hot.

 How so?
-Rechargeable lithium-ion batteries used in smartphones usually have a PCM (Protection Circuit Modules) protection board, which protects the battery.
-For example, protecting the battery from operating outside its safe operating limits, monitoring its state, calculating any secondary data and reporting it to the motherboard, controlling its environment and so on.
-Except for monitoring the overheating where the Lithium-ion battery could warm itself in cold environments to maintain performance, which you can see on NewAtlas.
+Rechargeable lithium-ion batteries used in smartphones usually have a PCM (Protection Circuit Modules) protection board, which protects the battery from operating beyond its safe operating limits.
+It monitors the battery state and other data and reports it to the motherboard to control the temperature.

-Here's a good example of the iPhone.
-Apple claims that it can be charged up to 50% in 30 minutes by fast charging (7.5W), which has been proven to be accurate if you use the right cable and charger.
-But what you don't know is that the charging speed slows down when you just want to top up the phone.
+Here's an excellent example of the iPhone.
+Apple claims that it can be charged up to 50% in 30 minutes by fast charging (7.5W), proven to be accurate if you use the right cable and charger.
+But what you don't know is that the charging speed slows down.

-A test made by Mashable shows that the iPhone X could be charged 46% in the first 30 minutes, but then it takes 2 hours and 5 minutes to finish the remaining 52%.
-How so?
-The fast charging time depends on the charger you use, if the charger can dissipate heat effectively, you can charge the phone at the higher 7.5W (watts) for a longer period, but if not, the charger drops to 5W to avoid damaging the battery.
+A test made by Mashable shows that the iPhone X could be charged up to 46% in the first 30 minutes, but then it takes 2 hours and 5 minutes to finish the remaining 52%.
+The fast charging time depends on the charger you use.
+If the charger can dissipate heat effectively, you can charge the phone at the higher 7.5W (watts) for a longer period, but if not, the charger drops to 5W to avoid damaging the battery.

-2. What Can Degrade Your Smart Phone Battery and How to Protect It From Rapidly Aging.
+What Degrade Your Smart Phone Battery and How to Protect It From Rapidly Aging

-Even though wireless charging isn’t that bad for your smartphone battery, there's no avoiding the fact that batteries have a finite life, after which they will certainly degrade.
+Even though wireless chargers aren’t bad for your smartphone battery, there's no avoiding the fact that batteries have a finite life, after which they will certainly degrade.
 This degradation is accelerated if you use and charge the battery incorrectly.
 Fortunately, there are several ways to help prolong your smartphone battery's life and keep it in good condition.

 1) Deep discharge your phone battery.

-Yeah, discharging your phone to zero once a month helps the battery operating system calibrate the full life cycle of the battery, so it knows exactly how much capacity it actually has over time.
-Unfortunately though, what you should also understand is that your battery has a limited lifespan (or cycle count) and regularly draining your battery means you use up one cycle each time.
+Yeah, discharging your phone to zero once a month helps the battery operating system calibrate the battery's full life cycle, so it knows exactly how much capacity it has over time.
+Unfortunately, the battery has a limited lifespan (or cycle count), and regularly draining your battery means you use up one cycle each time.

-By reading Battery University's discover you will see that “there is no memory and the battery does not need periodic full discharge cycles to prolong life.”
-What this means is that regularly deep discharging will not help prolong the battery life but actually shorten it just a little bit each time.
+According to Battery University's discovery, "there is no memory and the battery does not need periodic full discharge cycles to prolong life."
+This means that regularly deep discharging will not help prolong the battery life but shorten it just a little bit each time.

-So what you can do to prevent the unnecessary damage?
+So what can you do to prevent unnecessary damage?

 You might ask if it is bad to charge your phone overnight with wireless charging?
 Well, smartphones are, in fact, smart, so they know when to stop charging when you charge it overnight.

 But according to the research of the US Department of Energy, "Running batteries at higher voltages also led to more ion path irregularities, and thus a more rapidly deteriorating battery."
-So, if you frequently charge the battery quickly, it will cause the lithium-ion batteries to corrode faster than they otherwise would, regardless of whether it is "overnight" or any other time.
+So, suppose you frequently charge the battery quickly.
+In that case, it will cause the lithium-ion batteries to corrode faster than they otherwise would, regardless of whether it is "overnight" or any other time.

 Lithium-ion batteries live their longest when charged and discharged at low speeds.